apache/hudi/rfc/rfc-60/rfc-60.md

 - Partitioned Tables: The files are distributed across multiple physical partition folders, under the table's base path.
 - Non Partitioned Tables: The files are stored directly under the table's base path.

-While this storage layout scales well for HDFS, it increases the probability of hitting request throttle limits when working with cloud object stores like Amazon S3 and others.
+However, this design still has some limitations in certain situations.
+For example original design increases the probability of hitting request throttle limits when working with cloud object stores like Amazon S3 and others.
 This is because Amazon S3 and other cloud stores [throttle requests based on object prefix](https://aws.amazon.com/premiumsupport/knowledge-center/s3-request-limit-avoid-throttling/).
 Amazon S3 does scale based on request patterns for different prefixes and adds internal partitions (with their own request limits),